marblejs/marble/README.md

 There are two important differences compared to API Effects:
 1. stream handler takes a response object as a second argument
-2. middlewares must return stream of `request` object at the end of middleware pipeline
+2. middlewares must return a stream of *requests* at the end of middleware pipeline

-In the example above we are taking the stream of request, tapping `console.log` side effect and returning the same stream as a response of our middleware pipeline.
+In the example above we are getting the stream of *requests*, tapping `console.log` side effect and returning the same stream as a response of our middleware pipeline.
 Then all you need to do is to attach the middleware to `httpListener` config.

 ```javascript